 - Kyoto, Japan

 For the second year running, Travel + Leisure has awarded Kyoto as the world’s best city according to votes from travelers.
-Home to some of the most exceptional temples, markets, and parks in all of Japan – not to mention its rich history – it is no surprise that this ancient metropolis has once again been recognized as a favorite destination for tourists.
+Home to some of the most exceptional temples, markets, and parks in all of Japan – not to mention its rich history – it is no surprise that this ancient metropolis has once again been recognized as a favorite destination for tourists looking for extraordinary places to travel in 2016.

 - Darby, Montana